 The Arts Grant Scheme has been running for over 15 years, funding over 350 excellent and engaging arts projects.

 The fund is open across 2 rounds each year and we welcome applications from a wide range of arts based activities within in the borough from participatory arts based projects, tours, artist-based talks, research and development, theatre, dance etc.

-The Guidance Notes for 2020 are available below for information:
+The Guidance Notes for the autumn round 2020 will be available shortly.

-Please note that in light of the potential impact of the Coronavirus (COVID-19) on creative projects, we will be working to flexible timeframes for projects funded under this round.
+Please note that in light of the potential impact of the Coronavirus (COVID-19) on creative projects, we will be working to flexible timeframes for projects funded under the spring round.
 If you have any concerns, please contact us at Arts@rbkc.gov.uk.